 First, I do everything I can possibly do to market your guitar to the playing and professional public.
-As one of the largest classical guitar dealers and shops in the country, I have a very aggressive advertising budget and campaign.
+As the largest classical guitar dealer and shop in the world, I have a very aggressive advertising budget and campaign.
 From print advertising to internet marketing, using such services as YouTube, Facebook and Twitter.
 I record the guitar, photograph it, set up its very own web page and have it displayed in at least 3 to 4 places within my own web site.

 Secondly, I AM Savage Classical Guitar.
 Everything I do here has my name all over it.
 I take this very seriously, as I do you, your guitar and my clientele in general.
 My reputation as a fair, honest and generous classical guitar dealer to the playing public and representative of luthiers and guitar sellers is known throughout the guitar world.

 My knowledge base of guitars from the late 19th Century to modern day instruments gives you a distinct advantage when dealing with me.
 I have over 200 instruments for sale here, many historical, most others modern day.